JackaZhai/TrafficAudio/README.md

 ![Data_Anno_Conv4](https://github.com/user-attachments/assets/7c7b012d-5956-4b78-9100-84a709575293)

 ## Background Audio Sample Extraction
-This Python script is designed to extract specific audio segments from a stereo WAV file using information stored in a CSV file.
+This Python script "BG_Maker.py" (available in the repository) is designed to extract background noise audio segments from a stereo WAV file using information stored in a CSV file.
 The CSV contains metadata such as the time (in minutes and seconds) at which each audio segment should be centered, as well as details like vehicle type, direction, and status.
 Each row in the CSV corresponds to an audio segment to be extracted from the original WAV file.

 The script starts by importing essential libraries: librosa for handling audio loading and manipulation, soundfile for saving extracted audio segments, csv for reading the metadata file, and numpy for numerical operations.